rbCAS/rbcas.github.com/docs/configuration/index.md

 CASino needs a database to store session data, user settings and other CAS-related stuff.
 The database configuration is located in `config/database.yml`.

 We included example configurations for the most commonly used databases (SQLite, MySQL and PostgreSQL) under `config/database.yml.example.<database>`.
 But it doesn't stop here: As CASino uses Rails' ActiveRecord, databases such as DB2, Oracle, SQL Server and many more are also usable.
+**Warning**: Using SQLite in a production environment is not recommended.

 If you change your database settings, be sure to load the empty database schema:
 {% highlight bash %}